This is the multi-page printable view of this section. Click here to print.

 CacheStore(DBaaS) provides the following features.

-- Operation Control Function: Provides a function to control the status of running servers.
-In addition to start and stop, restart is possible if there is an issue with the DB or to apply configuration values.
-When configured for high availability (HA), you can switch Active-Standby servers via Switch-over.
+- Operation Control Feature: Provides a function to control the status of running servers. * In addition to start and stop, you can restart if there is a DB issue or to apply configuration changes. * When configured for high availability (HA), you can switch the Active-Standby servers via a switch-over.

-- Backup and Recovery: Provides a data backup function based on its own backup commands.
-The backup time window and storage agency can be set by the user, and additional fees are incurred based on backup size.
-It also provides a recovery function for backed-up data; when the user performs a recovery, a separate DB is created and the recovery proceeds to the point in time selected by the user.
+- Backup and Recovery: Provides data backup functionality based on its own backup commands. * Backup time windows and storage locations can be set by the user, and additional fees apply based on backup size. * It also provides a recovery function for backed‑up data, so when the user performs a recovery, a separate database is created and the recovery proceeds to the point in time selected by the user.

 - Service Status Query: Retrieves the final status of the current DB service.

-CacheStore (DBaaS) provides pre-validated engine versions and various server types according to the open source support policy.
-Users can select and use them according to the scale of the service they want to configure.
+CacheStore (DBaaS) provides pre‑validated engine versions and various server types in accordance with its open‑source support policy.
+Users can select and use it according to the scale of the service they wish to configure.

 The engine versions supported by CacheStore (DBaaS) are as follows.